Avian philophthalmiasis is the name of the disease caused by infestation with the avian eye fluke,

 Avian philophthalmiasis is diagnosed by your veterinarian through an ophthalmic exam.

 P. gralli can be visualized in the conjunctival sac and under the third eyelid.
-Treatment has to be performed by your veterinarian.
-It consists of the mechanical removal of
+Treatment consists of the mechanical removal of